 Maybe.
 Maybe not.
 This is a tricky question, and will depend on what the other coverage is.
 If you're covered by an employer with less than 20 employees, you should usually sign up for Part B when you first become eligible.
 If you have group coverage by an employer with more than 20 employees (yourself or spouse), you may be able to delay Medicare Parts A and B without penalties.
 Please call us with questions.

 Cost Of Medicare Part B

-Florida beneficiaries with lower incomes can get extra help paying Part B premiums.
-These programs are called Qualified Individual Program (QI), or Qualified Medicare Beneficiary (QMB).
+Florida beneficiaries with lower incomes can get help paying Part B premiums.
+These programs are called Qualified Individual Program (QI), Specified Low-Income Benficiary (SLMB), and Qualified Medicare Beneficiary (QMB).
 If you're covered by QMB, Medicaid will pay for your premiums and co-pays.
-Medicaid enrollees often qualify for Florida Medicare Advantage Plans (Part C).
+Please see our page on Medicare Savings Programs.